-Transactions may include digital signatures corresponding to the accounts' public keys referenced by the transaction.
-Such signatures signify that the holder of the account's private key signed and thus "authorized" the transaction.
+Transactions include one or more digital signatures each corresponding to an account address referenced by the transaction.
+Each of these addresses must be the public key of an ed25519 keypair, and the signature signifies that the holder of the matching private key signed, and thus, "authorized" the transaction.
 In this case, the account is referred to as a signer.
 Whether an account is a signer or not is communicated to the program as part of the account's metadata.
 Programs can then use that information to make authority decisions.

 Transactions can indicate that some of the accounts it references be treated as read-only accounts in order to enable parallel account processing between transactions.
 The runtime permits read-only accounts to be read concurrently by multiple programs.
 If a program attempts to modify a read-only account, the transaction is rejected by the runtime.

 If an account is marked "executable" in its metadata, then it is considered a program which can be executed by including the account's public key in an instruction's program id.
 Accounts are marked as executable during a successful program deployment process by the loader that owns the account.
 When a program is deployed to the execution engine (SBF deployment), the loader determines that the bytecode in the account's data is valid.
 If so, the loader permanently marks the program account as executable.